As weird holidays go, this is pretty weird…

 Foggy at first, gradually the sun comes out.
 For the first time Li Manshan worries about his cough, and resolves to quit smoking—which, impressively, he manages for nearly a whole hour.
 Actually he’s not smoking as much as in the old days when he was busy doing funerals with the band.

-Having taken a siesta after our fascinating excursion to find murals by Artisan the Sixth, I go outside to clean my teeth, but yet again my oral hygiene is thwarted by the arrival of “Fag Devil” Li Sheng, who insistently shoves a fag in my gob.
+Having taken a siesta after our fascinating excursion to find murals by Artisan the Sixth, I go outside to clean my teeth, but yet again my oral hygiene is thwarted by the arrival of “Fag Devil” Li Sheng, who insistently shoves another fag in my gob.
 Typical…

 I keep up with Tweety McTangerine’s latest lunacies by consulting the Guardian online.
 But I dissolve in fits of laughter at Stewart Lee’s latest offering there.